My Top 4 Safe and Effective Exercises for Postpartum Mums

 The cat-cow stretch is a gentle yet effective way to improve spinal flexibility and engage the core.
 It can also help relieve tension built up during pregnancy and childbirth, making it an ideal exercise for postpartum recovery.

 To do this stretch, get on all fours with your hands under your shoulders and knees under your hips.
 Inhale and arch your back (cat position), tucking in your chin.
-Then, exhale while dipping your back (cow position) and look upwards.
+Then, exhale while dipping your back (cow position) and looking upwards.
 Repeat this sequence for ten cycles.
 This stretch can enhance flexibility and ease muscle tension.

 3. Bridge Exercise